 Acknowledging the land and water

-The land that the CN Tower stands on was reclaimed from Lake Ontario, the shores and waters of which were a meeting place for many Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.
+The land that the CN Tower stands on was reclaimed from Lake Ontario, the shores and waters of which were a meeting place for many Nations, including the Mississaugas of the Credit, the Anishinaabe, the Chippewa, the Haudenosaunee, and the Wendat peoples.
 And now, this land is home to many diverse First Nations, Inuit and Métis peoples.

 We also acknowledge that Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit First Nation.